dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

 A few points here like resilience are really a form of coupling.
 If a service must call another service's API to get data it is more closely coupled to that service than a state message solution where the consumer needs to know nothing about the producer and isn't dependent on it's name, resilience, API schema etc

 #### Data Transfer Volumes
 If most consumers only want 2 or 3 fields but the state messages have 200 fields in them it can be wasteful.
-In this case an event option will be more efficient assuming the syncronous APIs (e.g. REST, GraphQL) are more fine grained.
+In this case an event option will be more efficient assuming the synchronous APIs (e.g. REST, GraphQL) are more fine grained.
 It's not a major plus for small focused state objects (e.g. 10-20 fields) but more important if sending large chunks of data around going into the 10s of kBs.

 #### Consumer simplicity

 Sometimes I've heard people assert that a state message is simpler because there's no need to make a call to an API which is true.
 But... it isn't always so straightforward.
 This is best explained with an example.
 Consider the following scenario:

  * the data of interest is a user's account detail
- * you want to send emails or an SMS to the user for security reasons when properties on the account like the email address change
+ * you want to send an email or SMS to the user for security reasons when properties on the account change such as the email address change
- * you've takes the state message approach
+ * you've taken the state message approach
  * you don't include a change list, just the current state.

  Any service that is responsible for sending the email or SMS has to have it's own state so it can compare before and after values and see that the email changed rather than some other field like name.